Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

 - Cache Hit: object is available in the cache in the edge location
 - Cache Miss: object is not available in the cache, origin fetch is required
 - Content retrieval techniques:
-    - When we require an object from CFN, we usually request it using its name
+    - When we require an object from CloudFront, we usually request it using its name
     - We can use query string parameters as well, example `index.html&lang=en`
     - Cookies
     - Request Headers
-- When using CFN all of this data reaches CloudFront first and than can be forwarded to the origin
+- When using CloudFront all of this data reaches CloudFront first and than can be forwarded to the origin
-- We can configure CFN to cache data based on some or all of these request properties
+- We can configure CloudFront to cache data based on some or all of these request properties
-- When using CFN forward only the headers needed by the application and cache data based only on what can change the object
+- When using CloudFront forward only the headers needed by the application and cache data based only on what can change the object
 - The more things are involved in caching, the less efficient the process is

 ## CloudFront Security